francescortiz/image/README.markdown

 ### What's new

-Masking, working with static files, possiblity of telling format and quality **significant update: now you have to {% load img %} instead of {% load image %}**
+Masking, working with static files, possiblity of telling format and quality.

+**significant update: now you have to {% load img %} instead of {% load image %}**

 ## Introduction